kpsonGG/kpsonGG/README.md

 ## I'm a Learner, Open-Source Enthusiast , Developer, and Teacher!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React, Express, GraphQL
 - 👯 I’m looking to collaborate in the community.
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums